Struggling to tell Amharic letters apart? These 7 simple visual rules will help you recognize any letter fast.

-The 7 facts you should know about the Amharic alphabet:
+The 7 simple facts you should know about the Amharic alphabet:

 The letters in the first row are all simple letters with little addition to their bodies.
 They are pronounced like “ኧ” or “eh, e.”